-- He also agreed to wear a GPS tracker and to surrender his passport after turning himself in to police.
+- Weinstein is released on $1m bail.
+He also agrees to wear a GPS tracker and to surrender his passport.

-- Rose McGowan, who accused Mr Weinstein of rape, told the BBC it was an "amazing day for his survivors".
+- Rose McGowan, who accused Mr Weinstein of rape, tells the BBC it is an "amazing day for his survivors".

 31 May 2018

 - A grand jury in New York indicts Weinstein on charges of rape and a criminal sexual act, moving the case towards a trial.
 The charges relate to an alleged attack on a woman in 2013 and another woman in 2004.
 Neither woman is named.

 - Weinstein formally pleads not guilty to rape and sexual assault charges in the New York Supreme Court.
 The identity of one of the women whose accusations prompted the charges is confirmed by her lawyer.
 Lucia Evans, a former actress, had already publicly accused Weinstein of carrying out a sexual assault in 2004.